Non-Contradiction/JuliaCall/example/JuliaCall_in_RMarkdown.md

 ### Support for `Plots.jl`

 `Plots.jl` is an easy to use and powerful julia package for plotting, <https://github.com/JuliaPlots/Plots.jl>.
-And `JuliaCall` supports `Plots.jl` of cource!!
+And `JuliaCall` supports `Plots.jl` of course!!

 ``` julia
 using Plots